 The result of this process is shown in Fig. 8 for the three use cases, where the traffic load over time on the different paths is reported.
 In all cases, the time at which the requirement is passed to the NBI is marked by a dotted vertical line.
 As observed in Fig. 8a for use case 1, the receipt of the requirement at time t=21s results in traffic from c2 on p1 to be shifted to p2.
 The load on p3 remains 0 as no traffic is redirected to that path.
 In the case of use case 2 (Fig. 8b), the received requirement at time t=24s leads to the instantiation of a new path (p3) and the redirection of all traffic from p1 to that path.
-Path p2 remains unused throughout the experiment.
-Finally Fig. 8c depicts the result of receiving the requirement in use case 3.
+Path p2 is not used and its load is 0 throughout the experiment.
+Finally Fig. 8c depicts the result of the receipt of the requirement in use case 3.
 Two new paths, p2 and p3, are instantiated after time t=75s with p2 only receiving c2 traffic originally assigned to p1.